Some links on this page are affiliate links. See full disclosure in the page footer.

 2. Company Description

-Company description provides a more in-depth look at your company.
+The company description provides a more in-depth look at your company.
 Describe what your business does, its structure, and its overall mission.
 Explain what makes your business unique and why you believe it will be successful.
-Key components to include are:
+Key components to include are as follows.

 3. Market Research and Analysis